queenaccila/midnight-express-creative/Story/Basic-Outline.md

 **Pre-Boss Scene**
 - Mina sees Tux in a huge steam room, wondering why he was in there.
 She follows him in, and the giant door behind her immediately shuts
-- The Engineer is ready to test her abilities, to see if she is worthy of the abilities Tux claims she has
+- The Engineer is ready to test her abilities, to see if she is worthy of the abilities Tux claims she has.

 ### Level 5